Pithecellobium dulce: Vernacular names

 The English names "Manila tamarind" and "Madras thorn" are both misleading since it is neither related to the tamarind nor native to Manila (though it was introduced early to the Philippines) or Madras.
 Other English names include blackbead, sweet Inga, and monkeypod.

 Depending on the region of its occurrence, Pithecellobium dulce is known by different names.
 In its native Mexico, the tree is known as huamuche, guamuche, huamúchil, guamúchil, or cuamúchil, deriving from its Nahuatl name cuauhmochitl.
 The Nahuatl derivations are also preserved in its names in the Philippines, where it was first introduced into Asia via the Manila galleons.
 It is known as kamachile in Tagalog (from where the English name "camachile" is derived), kamunsil in Hiligaynon, and damortis or kamantiris in Ilokano.

 In the wider region of Latin America, it is also called pinzán, or guamá americano (Puerto Rico).
 In Colombia it is known as chiminango and payandé.
 It is also known as ʻopiuma in (Hawaiian).

 In South Asia and the rest of Southeast Asia, it is known by many names, most of which literally translate to "foreign tamarind".
-These include: makham thet in Thai; plaeh umpel tek in Khmer; kona puliyangai in the Kongu region and kodukkappuli in other regions of Tamil Nadu; ISO or ISO in Telugu; dora hunase or sīme hunase in Kannada; bakhai ambli or goras amali ,katra in Gujarati; vilayati cinc or cinc bilai or cheese bilai in Marathi; jungle jalebi in Hindi; sīma kaiyan in Odia; achi gidamiri in Sindhi; and jilapi in Bengali.
+These include: makham thet in Thai; plaeh umpel tek in Khmer; kona puliyangai in the Kongu region and kodukkappuli in other regions of Tamil Nadu; ISO or ISO in Telugu; dora hunase or sīme hunase in Kannada; bakhai ambli or goras amali ,katra in Gujarati; vilayati cinc or cinc bilai or cheese bilai in Marathi; jungle jalebi in Hindi; sīma kaiyan in Odia; achi gidamiri in Sindhi; and jilapi or khoiya babla in Bengali.
 In Pakistan, it is also known as "jungle jalebi", after the resemblance of its fruits to the jalebi.